bineeth7/Portfolio/README.md

 # React + Vite
-React Responsive Portfolio Website Tutorial Using ReactJs
+React Responsive Portfolio Website Using ReactJs

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.